 An Initial Study prepared for the project has identified potential impacts to aesthetics, cultural resources, and energy.
 To mitigate impact to aesthetics, all outdoor lighting will be hooded and directed downward to avoid glare on adjoining properties.
 To mitigate impact to cultural resources, any artifacts/human remains unearthed during ground disturbance will require all work to be halted and findings be evaluated by an archeologist.
-To mitigate impact to energy resources, the idling of onsite vehicles and equipment will be required to be avoided to reduce consumption of energy during project construction.
+To mitigate impact to be avoided to reduce consumption of energy during project construction.
 These requirements have been included as Mitigation Measures (Exhibit 1).